NationalSecurityAgency/datawave/BUILDME.md

+# Building Datawave

-# Generating a Github Repository access token
+## Generating a Github Repository access token

 In order to download datawave artifacts from the github package repository, you will need to set credentials in your maven `settings.xml` file.